(Age-related wear and tear of the spine)

 Collar.
 Wearing a soft collar around your neck for short periods may help your symptoms.
 It can cause your neck to weaken, however, if you wear it too long.

 Surgery.
 In most cases, surgery is not needed.
-But surgeons can do different procedures to relieve pressure on the spinal cord or the nerves leaving your spine, if necessary.
+But surgeons can do different procedures to relieve pressure on the spinal cord or the nerves leaving your spine, if needed.
 A surgeon can remove bone from around the opening that allows the nerve to exit the spine or bone from other parts of the vertebrae.
 He or she may also fuse bones in the spine after 1 of these procedures.
 If you have surgery, an anesthesia provider will put you to sleep beforehand so you don't feel it.

 You may not be able to prevent cervical spondylosis, but these steps may reduce your risk: